platformsh/platformsh-docs/docs/src/guides/drupal9/solr.md

 weight: -50
 ---

-The Drupal [Search API Solr](https://www.drupal.org/project/search_api_solr) module has a somewhat involved setup process, as it requires live access to the Solr server in order to generate the configuration files for it.
+The Drupal [Search API Solr](https://www.drupal.org/project/search_api_solr) module has a somewhat involved setup process, as it requires live access to the Solr server to generate the configuration files for it.
-The following procedure is therefore necessary to ensure each step is able to proceed.
+The following procedure is necessary to ensure each step can proceed.

 Search API Solr stores its configuration in the Drupal Configuration API.
-However, that system does not support environment-aware information.
+That system doesn't support environment-aware information.
-The setup process therefore depends on config-overrides in `settings.platformsh.php`, which may need to be modified slightly depending on  your Solr configuration.
+So the setup process depends on config-overrides in `settings.platformsh.php`, which may need to be modified slightly depending on  your Solr configuration.

 Search API Solr requires Solr 6.6 or higher, and recommends Solr 8 or higher.